A Guide to a Cambridge Day Trip

 Completed in 1290 and in use for over 700 years, the Hall is said to be the oldest collegiate building in the entire University.

 In particular, pay careful attention to the William Morris designed stained glass windows and the minstrel’s gallery, lined with historical portraits.

-The enormous, neo-classical building that houses Cambridge’s Fitzwilliam Museum is difficult to miss.
+The enormous, neo-classical building that houses Cambridge’s Fitzwilliam Museum is difficult to miss and should be added to your itinerary for a day trip to Cambridge.
 Dwarfing the small antique stores that fill Trumpington Street, this grand pillard museum was built in 1845 and quickly became one of the city’s most handsome buildings.

 Housing a collection of 114 paintings bequeathed to the University by Richard, VII Viscount Fitzwilliam of Merrion, the museum is a leader in fine-art conservation.
 Offering visitors the chance to browse an ever expanding collection of items ranging from the Ancient Egyptians through to the paintings of Whistler, the Fitzwilliam Museum is a must see during your one day in Cambridge.